 Historically, Oklahoma small businesses have only won around $10M in SBIR funding annually.
 To put this number in perspective, consider that Texas won approximately $80M in SBIR funding in 2017 and California brought in $368M.
 Oklahoma can be better, and we are working to increase the amount of funding won by Oklahoma small businesses and grow the high-tech business community in Oklahoma.

 The Oklahoma Catalyst Programs provide networking, training, and mentoring to entrepreneurs and small business owners in Oklahoma.
-We are located in Norman, Oklahoma at the Tom Love Innovation Hub on the University of Oklahoma Research Campus, but we work with entrepreneurs and small business owners throughout Oklahoma.
+We are located in Norman, Oklahoma at the Tom Love Innovation Hub on the University of Oklahoma Research Campus, but recently expanded our programs to Tulsa, Oklahoma.

 Mr. Wavering joined the University of Oklahoma in September 2016 as the founding Executive Director of the Tom Love Innovation Hub (I-Hub) with the mission to increase innovation and entrepreneurship across Oklahoma through a mix of resources, programs, services and collaborations.
 As a national expert in the federal Small Business Innovation Research (SBIR) program, Mr. Wavering founded and leads the I-Hub’s statewide Oklahoma Catalyst Programs which provide SBIR-related networking, training and mentoring efforts across Oklahoma.
 In 2019, Wavering joined the faculty of the Price College of Business, creating and teaching the course “Entrepreneurship for Science and Technology.”
 Prior to OU, Mr. Wavering had 18 years of experience in the research, development, and commercialization of innovative technologies through various technical and executive leadership roles with Intelligent Automation, Inc. (IAI) in Rockville, MD and Luna Innovations in Blacksburg, VA and Charlottesville, VA.